cambridge-mlg/sgm/README.md

   - q(z|x) should be partially invariant, since this solves identifiability issues.
 E.g. imagine a generative model of 6s and 9s and a prior on p(η) with deltas at 0 and π degrees.
 Then if q(z|x) is fully equivariant, we will generate both 6s and 9s from the same z.
   - we may want a generative model in which η depends on x_hat.
 For example, consider gaussian convariances, here we can view σ_12 as a rotation and σ_1 and σ_2 as being shape params.
 However, σ_12 depends on σ_1 and σ_2.
 2D ellipses might be a nice toy example?
   - Do an experiment with rotating digits, make sure that rotating a prototype with rotations drawn from the prior and then encoding a z and then turning that into a new prototype.
 Hopefully new proto == orig proto.

+  - Can we learn invariances without the generative model?
+Should be possible if we have a partially invariant η encoder???